PG&E Plans To File For Bankruptcy Over Possible Liability In California Wildfires

 The California Department of Forestry and Fire Protection is still investigating the fire's cause, but PG&E says it experienced issues at part of its electrical system near where the fire broke out.
 Cal Fire says the Camp Fire began Nov.
 8 at 6:33 a.m. local time on Pulga Road in Butte County — and PG&E sent an official notice to the California Public Utilities Commission describing an outage on one of its transmission lines at Pulga Road at 6:15 a.m.

-This would be the company's second bankruptcy in two decades.
+This would be the company's second bankruptcy filing in two decades.
 The utility's 2001 reorganization following widespread blackouts in the state led to a negotiated rate increase.
-Back then the company painted itself as a victim of deregulation.
+Back then, the company painted itself as a victim of deregulation.

-But since then the company has been convicted of felonies in a deadly gas line explosion, and now faces those potentially crippling wildfire liabilities and safety lawsuits.
+But since then, the company has been convicted of felonies in a deadly gas line explosion, and now faces those potentially crippling wildfire liabilities and safety lawsuits.

 Mindy Spatt with the consumer group The Utility Reform Network says, this time around, bankruptcy for PG&E is very different.
-The company's problems are from what she calls PG&E's practice of putting profits ahead of safety.
+The company's problems stem from what she called its practice of putting profits ahead of safety.

-"The debt that PG&E is talking about is debt that arises directly from its own negligence and liability," she said.
+"The debt that PG&E is talking about is debt that arises directly from its own negligence and liability," Spatt said.
 "It's a longstanding principle of utility law that customers don't pay for that kind of thing."

 "California's existing liabilities laws weren't made for the new normal that we face going forward with these climate driven wildfires," Steve Malnight, a senior vice president at PG&E, told NPR member station KQED in August.
 "It's creating really significant financial risk to the utilities which will limit our ability to continue making the investments we need going forward."